apache/nuttx/Documentation/guides/tasktraceuser.rst

   - If enabled, stop overwriting old notes in the circular buffer when the buffer is full by default.
     This is useful to keep instrumentation data of the beginning of a system boot.

+- ``CONFIG_DRIVERS_NOTERAM_CRASH_DUMP``

+  - If enabled, it will dump the data in the noteram buffer after a system crash.
+    This function can help to view the behavior of the system before the crash

 After the configuration, rebuild the NuttX kernel and application.

 If the trace function is enabled, "``trace``" :doc:`../applications/nsh/builtin` will be available.